plastic-labs/plastic-labs.github.io/content/blog/Achieving SOTA on OpenToM with DSPy.md

 ## Experiments with DSPy

 What makes the DSPy package interesting is the ability to abstract away the underlying prompts and examples if the task and metric are well defined.
 Anecdotally, we believe that LLMs are [[Theory of Mind Is All You Need| quite good]] at the psychological modeling the OpenToM authors suggest they "fall short" on.
-So we asked ourselves, "what if we could *learn* the prompts and examples to optimize performance on this benchmark?"
+So we asked ourselves, "what if we could [[User State is State of the Art#^461ac9 |learn]] the prompts and examples to optimize performance on this benchmark?"

 This task is relatively easy to define in DSPy terms: `(context, question -> answer)`.
 This [guide](https://dspy-docs.vercel.app/docs/tutorials/simplified-baleen#optimizing-the-pipeline) was helpful in crafting our modules which can be found [here](https://github.com/vintrocode/dspy-opentom/blob/main/cot.py).
 The authors of the OpenToM paper also released extensive [evaluation code](https://github.com/vintrocode/dspy-opentom/blob/main/opentom_evaluator.py) which we leveraged heavily for parsing the LM's answers and assessing them.

 We conducted the following experiments:

-1. Learn few-shot examples with the `BootstrapFewShotWithRandomSearch` optimizer and `gpt-3.5-turbo` with CoT
+1. Learn few-shot examples with the `BootstrapFewShotWithRandomSearch` optimizer and `gpt-3.5-turbo` with CoT prompting
 2. Do the same but use `gpt-4-turbo` as the "teacher" LM to learn the examples
 3. Learn system prompts with the `SignatureOptimizer` and the `BayesianSignatureOptimizer`